genderkit/genderkit/_resources/getting-started.md

 ### But wait, what about...?

-If you’re worried about whether changing things is right for you, or about what might happen if you do, take a look at [our page of common worries and concerns].
+If you’re worried about whether acting on these feelings is right for you, or about what might happen if you do, take a look at [our page of common worries and concerns]({% link _resources/common-concerns.md %}).

 ### When can I start?